 CAMP PRISON / BUNKER (Lagergefängnis)

-The Camp prison of the Mauthausen, known in German as Lagergefangnis, was put in construction already in 1939 and operation in 1940.
+The Camp prison of the Mauthausen, known in German as Lagergefangnis, was put into construction already in 1939 and in operation in 1940.
 The first floor of the building used to include 33 cells, which remained until today even with the bars.
-SS guards initiated a sort of punishment – detention within poorly lighted cells, without furniture and even the bed, using a bucket as a toilet, without food and water.
-Generally, inmates had to spend days in solitude, but sometimes they had been accommodated by pairs.
-The camp prison also was a place to detent those prisoners, who were commissioned to be killed within a gas chamber or be shot in the backyard.
+SS guards initiated a sort of punishment – detention within poorly lighted cells, without furniture and even a bed, using a bucket as a toilet, and without food and water.
+Generally, inmates had to spend days in solitude, but sometimes they had been accommodated in pairs.
+The camp prison also was a place to detent those prisoners, who were commissioned to be killed in a gas chamber or be shot in the backyard.
 SS guards and Gestapo established a system of torture to humiliate political prisoners or any other group.
 The walls still contain scrawled signatures of the former “inhabitants”.

 As we proceed to the basement, we can observe a fridge cell, with walls covered with ceramic.
 The SS doctors and guards used to store bodies here before being burned within the crematoria.
-Another remained premise was used to maintain medical experiments.
+Another remaining premise was used to maintain medical experiments.
 The stone table is still here.

 KITCHEN BARRACK (Küchenbaracke)